nmaswood/Khan-Academy-Project-Interview/README.md

 Go to [Code Editor](http://nasrmaswood.com)
 ## To run
 Go to  /final and open up index.html in a browser this is the minified version of the code.

+P.S.
+If you have an issue accessing the website make sure you type in http://nasrmaswood.com and NOT http://www.nasrmaswood.com it is some GoDaddy hosting issue I have yet to work out.

 ## Source
 ### Libraries used
 No external libraries were used.
 I did not think I needed anymore than vanilla css, js, html.
 Gulp was used to convert es6 to es5 and minify the code.